 Symptoms reported from the driver will often include an air conditioning system that cools when first turned on but quickly warms up as the vehicle continues operation.

-When a mechanic installs a manifold gauge set and takes pressure readings they will often find an automotive air conditioning system with unusual pressure readings.
+When a mechanic installs gauges and takes pressure readings they will often find a system with unusual pressure readings.
 The readings might be consistent with a blockage or a defective compressor.

 A low pressure reading below specification and high pressure readings above what’s expected is a sign that this orifice tube needs a visual inspection.
 This means the system must be recovered and the part physically removed.